brandonLi8/coveral/Style.md

 }

-// use singular for a item, use plural for a collection book is a single book book is a list of books
+// use singular for a item, use plural for a collection 'book' is a single book
+'books' is a list of books

 ```